one-harsh/KeepPractising/README.md

 ### Strings
 *Strings* namespace contains some problems based on string manipulation.

+### Trees
+*Trees* namespace contains some tree based problems.
+The class **MyTreeNode** contains a generic tree structure implementation which is used throughout the project to create a tree.

 ### Matrix
 *Matrix* namespace contains solutions to problems which require matrix for their representation and/or involve graphs.